Sayomphon/Stock-Analysis-using-FinBERTandBART/README.md

   The function is designed to generate a summarized version of a given input text using a pre-trained BART model.
 This function takes a text input, tokenizes it, generates a summary, and then decodes the summary back into human-readable text.
 #### 12.)
 Stock Analysis Functions before Fine-tuning
   Function aims to analyze stock information and provide investment advice based on stock performance, news sentiment, and recent market trends.
 It utilizes APIs for stock data and news fetching,
+#### 13. Create UI before fine-tuning
+  This code snippet creates a simple user interface (UI) using the ipywidgets library in Python.
+The UI allows the user to input API keys for Alpha Vantage and a news service, along with a stock symbol.
+Upon clicking a button.
 #### 16.)
 Creating an Interactive UI
   The code uses ipywidgets to create a form where users can input their Alpha Vantage API Key, News API Key, and the stock symbol.
 #### A button is available for users to click to perform stock analysis and display the results.